jelaniwoods/ruby-lambda-sqlite3/README.md

 Afterwards go to Lambda service and create function.
 When you do choose the "Container image" option and click "browse images", select the image you created, and click "Create Function".

+---
+You can only write files that exist in the `/tmp` folder.

+> Note that the /tmp is inside the function's execution environment and you do not have access to it from outside the function.
+If you want to save a file that you can access it externally, you should either save it to S3 or mount an EFS volume and write the file there.

 ### Main References
 - [What is AWS Lambda Container Image?](https://aws.plainenglish.io/aws-lambda-container-image-a5eab06a445)